ppy/osu-wiki/news/2025/2025-02-13-osumania-7k-world-cup-2025-semifinals-recap.md

 ## Score highlights

-This weekend gave us quite an extense highlight reel in spite of the increased difficulty of the mappool.
+This weekend gave us quite an extensive highlight reel in spite of the increased difficulty of the mappool.
 The scores we're about to mention are some of the best performances seen throughout the weekend!

 - Elite osu!mania 7K player ::{ flag=KR }:: [dressurf](https://osu.ppy.sh/users/758406) gave us a masterclass on playing technical charts with their 991k score on [The Flashbulb - Six Acid Strings](https://osu.ppy.sh/beatmapsets/2318102#mania/4964713) (RC4).
 Not satisfied with that score alone, they doubled down by scoring 986,112 on [mitei - Phosphor](https://osu.ppy.sh/beatmapsets/2317893#mania/4964059) (HB3), barely missing out on the full combo.
 - Speaking of masterclasses, ::{ flag=JP }:: [butanic](https://osu.ppy.sh/users/1433586) also offered us one on overall consistency on rice charts thanks to their 993k run on [SiLiS - Hebe](https://osu.ppy.sh/beatmapsets/2317981#mania/4964313) (RC5).